restic/restic/doc/faq.rst

 Creating new repo on a Synology NAS via sftp fails
 --------------------------------------------------

+For using restic with a Synology NAS via sftp, please make sure that the specified path is absolute, it must start with a slash (``/``).

 Sometimes creating a new restic repository on a Synology NAS via sftp fails with an error similar to the following: